NBA Rumors: LaMarcus Aldridge-To-Celtics Deal Possible, Gordon Hayward As Main Trade Chip

 Since the 2019 NBA offseason, rumors have been circulating that the Boston Celtics are searching for a defensive-minded big man who could fill the hole Al Horford left on their team.
 In the past months, the Celtics have already been linked to several veteran big men who are expected to be available on the trade market before the 2020 February NBA trade deadline.
 According to Sean Deveney of Sporting News, one of the potential trade targets for the Celtics is LaMarcus Aldridge of the San Antonio Spurs.

-As they continue to struggle in the 2019-20 NBA season, there are speculations that the Spurs may consider having a huge roster overhaul and trade some of their veterans, including Aldridge, before the 2020 February NBA trade deadline.
+As they continue to struggle in the 2019-20 NBA season, there are speculations that the Spurs may consider a huge roster overhaul and trade some of their veterans, including Aldridge, before the 2020 February NBA trade deadline.
 Aldridge would undeniably be a good replacement for Horford, giving the Celtics a defensive-minded big man who has plenty of playoff experience.

 Aside from further improving their defensive efficiency, Aldridge would also give the Celtics an incredible low-post scorer who, at times, could be a threat from beyond the arc.
 In 14 games he played this season, the 34-year-old center/power forward is averaging 18.3 points, 6.6 rebounds, 2.3 assists, and 1.9 blocks while shooting 52.0 percent from the field and 31.8 percent from the three-point range.